Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 To preface, I had dumped the output of the brainrot string into a file called `out.bin` and the content of the obfuscated data into a file called `"init_constructors_global.bin"`.
 I am also using "mimic" as my prefix since we are attempting to mimic the malware

-Additionally, from my comments, you can see that I tried to copy the Ghidra dissassembly version of the same deobfuscation function that we already made.
+Additionally, from my comments, you can see that I tried to copy the Ghidra disassembly version of the same deobfuscation function that we already made.
 I was having issues when emulating Binja's version.

 The above script also attempts to decompress multiple times / ways just to make sure we're not off offset wise or whatnot.